Uberspace/lab/source/guide_screego.rst

 Installation
 ============

-Create a new directory, enter the directory you just created, download the latest version, unpack the archive, delete the archive afterwards and make the binary executable:
+Create a new directory, enter the directory you just created, download the latest version, unpack the archive, delete the archive afterwards, make the binary executable and create the file ``screego.config`` as a copy of the file ``screego.config.example``:

 .. note:: Replace ``1.10.5`` with the version of the `latest release`_.